payamparvizi/sapps-rl/Quadcopter_Environment/README.md

 It is recommended to use a Python virtual environment for installation.

+### Python Dependencies

+Install the required Python packages using:

 ```bash
 pip install -r requirements.txt
 ```

+### Crazyflie Software Dependencies

-This environment uses the **Bitcraze Crazyflie Python library (cflib)**.
-Ensure that the Crazyflie drivers and any required USB radio drivers are installed.
+This environment relies on the **Bitcraze Crazyflie Python library (`cflib`)** and the required USB radio drivers.

+Detailed installation instructions for the Crazyflie software dependencies, including driver setup and hardware verification, are provided in the following repository: [https://github.com/payamparvizi/Crazyflie_RL](https://github.com/payamparvizi/Crazyflie_RL)

+Please follow the setup steps in that repository before running experiments on real hardware.

 ---